wleader/PeachtreeBus/README.md

 * There is a new configuration scheme in place.
 Users of the library now create a new PeachtreeBus.BusConfiguation object to configure everything.
 * Contexts all have interfaces now.
 * Outgoing messages now have support for Pipelines allowing running custom code before or after messages are sent.
 * Anything that user code should have to reference has been moved into the PeachtreeBus.Abstractions assembly/package.
-This allows writing code tht interacts with PeachtreeBus, but without creating a dependency on the Core Library, and its dependencies.
+This allows writing code that interacts with PeachtreeBus, but without creating a dependency on the Core Library, and its dependencies.
 * Messages now have 'UserHeaders', which is really just a System.Collections.Generic.Dictionary<string,string> that is saved in the message headers.
 * Support for Telemetry systems via System.Diagnostics.Tracing, and System.Diagnostics.Metrics.
 This means that if you create a listener for the Tracing and Metrics sources, you can collect and direct this data.
 The Example application has code that can setup an OpenTelemetry Exporter.
 The names for spans and metrics attempts to follow established conventions for messaging platforms.
 * Telemetry Context Propagation means that when one message causes another message, those messages will be automatically linked in Telemetry data.
-You can control this be specifying a newConversation when sending or publishing.
+You can control this by specifying a new Conversation when sending or publishing.
 * The Topic is now part of the subscribed message tables.
 This is used for setting attributes in received message telemetry, but its also just nicer to look at when peeking at the tables directly.
 * DataAccess activity tracing can be used to measure and observe the performance of SQL Server activities from PeachtreeBus.
 * Sagas have a MetaData column in the Saga Data tables.
 Currently this just contains the time the Saga instance was created and the last time a message was handled.
 It does not affect message processing, but may be useful when investigating if a defect in a user's saga code causes the saga to never complete and delete the row in the saga data table.